A Simple Measure of Robustness for External Validity under Covariate Shifts: Introduction

-When policy effects are heterogeneous across sub-populations with different covariate values, quasi-experimental findings are generally not robust to changes in the covariate distributions.
-In such cases, even small changes in the distribution of the covariates could lead to significant aggregate changes in the policy effects.
+When policy effects are heterogeneous across sub-populations with different covariate values, (quasi)-experimental findings are generally not robust to changes in the covariates' distribution.
+Small changes in the distribution of the covariates could lead to significant aggregate changes in the policy effects.
 For example, in the Oregon experiment, subsidized health insurance could benefit sicker patients more than healthier patients.
 Then, the proportion of recipients with a given pre-existing health status, health habits, and/or co-morbidities may strongly influence the overall effect of the policy.
-Usually, these types of covariates are exclusively collected in the experimental context and not all of them are accessible in the new policy environment prior to implementation.
-As a result, the procedures proposed by \citet{hsu2020counterfactual} and \citet{hartman_2020_generalizability} that re-weight sup-population effects by the new environment's entire set of covariates are generally not feasible.
-Moreover, the heterogeneity of policy effects across sub-populations with different covariates values can be hard to model.
-This is because while domain knowledge can help select covariates that are predictive of the heterogeneity of policy effects, it usually cannot pin down a specific functional form for this heterogeneity.
-Because this heterogeneity links covariate shifts to shifts in the aggregate policy effects, a general approach to robustness must reflect the uncertainty regarding the heterogeneity's functional form.
+Often, these covariates are exclusively collected in the experiment and are not all available in the new policy environment prior to implementation.
+As a result, the reweighting procedures in \citet{hsu2020counterfactual} and \citet{hartman_2020_generalizability} are often infeasible, since they require the full covariate set in the new environment.
+Moreover, the heterogeneity of policy effects can be hard to model.
+While domain knowledge can help select covariates that are predictive of the heterogeneity of policy effects, it typically cannot pin down its specific functional form.
+Because heterogeneity is the channel linking covariate shifts to the aggregate policy effects, a general approach to robustness must reflect the uncertainty regarding the heterogeneity's functional form.